rachelrly/portfolio/README.md

-# Rachel Reilly | JavaScript Developer
+# Rachel Reilly | Software Engineer

 This is the repository for Rachel Reilly's portfolio site.